juntingzh/incremental-learning-baselines/README.md

 # Efficient Lifelong Learning with A-GEM

-This is forked from the [official implementation](https://github.com/facebookresearch/agem) of the [Averaged Gradient Episodic Memory (A-GEM)](https://arxiv.org/abs/1812.00420) in Tensorflow.
+This repo is forked from the [official implementation of RWalk and AGEM](https://github.com/facebookresearch/agem) and modified to enable single-headed evaluation for incremental learning.

+It is used to generate baseline results for EWC++, SI, MAS, and RWalk reported in our paper [Class-incremental Learning via Deep Model Consolidation](https://arxiv.org/abs/1903.07864).

 ## Requirements